FOLLOW US. JOIN US. RWDC FACEBOOK

 Registration is easy.
 Teachers register the whole team of 3-7 high school students.
 And you have to register for this year’s Challenge even if you have participated in the past.

-Also take a look at the RWDC Getting Started Page.
-Throughout the RWDC virtually everything you need will be available on the Getting Started Page or in your Windchill project.
+Take a look at the RWDC Getting Started Page.
+Throughout the RWDC virtually everything you need will be available on the Getting Started Page.

 2. Download the software